simon741/edu-devcamp/HOL/HOL0/README.md

 1. Open a InPrivate or Incognito browser window (`Ctrl + Shift + P` in Edge and Internet Explorer and Firefox or `Ctrl + Shift + N` in Google Chrome) and browse to [portal.azure.com](https://portal.azure.com) and sign in using the e-mail address used in the previous exercise.

-1. Click `Virtual machines` in the menu on the left and 'Add' on the top of the page.
+1. Click `Create a resource` in the menu on the left.

     ![image](./media/2018-07-18-15-24-00.jpg)